-The Migration Act and the Migration Regulations specify the decisions that we can review migration decisions, who may seek a migration review of a decision, how an application for migration review must be made, the time limits within which applications for review must be lodged, and the application fee payable.
+The Migration Act and the Migration Regulations specify the migration decisions that can be reviewed, who may seek a review of a migration decision, how an application for migration review must be made, the time limits within which applications for review must be lodged, and the AAT application fee payable.
 The AAT has no power to make exceptions.

 Time limits for an AAT Appeal

 The decision letter sent by DoHA should state the time limit that applies to making an application to the AAT.
 Time limits are otherwise specified by the Migration Act - please contact ANVS if you are not sure.

 By lodging an appeal, you are asking the AAT to consider whether the Immigration department has made an incorrect decision.
 Without getting too technical, a Case Officer may have made a procedural error or an error of law.
 You need to provide the AAT with detailed evidence of why you believe this to be the case.

 The Impact on your Visa

 By lodging an appeal with the AAT, the decision on your visa has not been finally determined.
 This means that if you are on a bridging visa, even though this visa has been refused, you remain on your bridging visa (with the same rights) until the AAT makes its decision.

 You can attach supporting evidence to your AAT Migration Appeal whilst it is in the processing queue.
 The AAT will consider this information when it reviews your case.
 Information may either be lodged through the electronic portal or in its physical form.

 Once the AAT reviews your application, they will do one of three things:

 1. Uphold: The AAT agrees with the Immigration Case Officer and your visa is refused.